harshabhatta/expense_tracker/README.md

 #### Setup

+To install node package dependencies

 #### `run npm i`

-To install npm dependencies
+To start the application in development mode

 #### `run npm start`

-To start the application in development mode